Billy Campbell

 William Oliver Campbell (born July 7, 1959) is an American film and television actor.
-He first gained recognition for his recurring role as Luke Fuller in the TV series Dynasty and in The Rocketeer.
-Then, he became known for playing Rick Sammler on Once and Again, Det.
-Joey Indelli on Crime Story, Jordan Collier on The 4400, and Dr. Jon Fielding on the Tales of the City miniseries.
-His most notable films include The Rocketeer, Bram Stoker's Dracula and Enough.
-He portrayed Darren Richmond on the AMC television series The Killing, Dr. Alan Farragut in the SYFY series Helix and Det.
-John Cardinal on CTV's Cardinal.
+He first gained recognition for his recurring role as Luke Fuller on the television series Dynasty, and as the titular character Cliff Secord / The Rocketeer in the superhero film The Rocketeer (1991).
+He then starred as Rick Sammler on Once and Again (1999–2002), earning a Golden Globe Award nomination for Best Actor – Television Series Drama.

+He also portrayed Det.
+Joey Indelli on Crime Story (1986–88),' Dr. Jon Fielding on the miniseries Tales of the City (1993) and its sequels, Darren Richmond on The Killing (2011–13), and Dr. Alan Farragut on Helix (2014–15).
+Campbell starred as Det.
+John Cardinal on the Canadian CTV series Cardinal, for which he won three Canadian Screen Awards.
+He is also known for his film roles in Bram Stoker's Dracula (1992), Gettysburg (1993) and Enough (2002).

 Early life

-William Oliver Campbell was born on July 7, 1959, in Charlottesville, Virginia.
+Campbell was born on July 7, 1959, in Charlottesville, Virginia.
 He attended Fork Union Military Academy, Western Albemarle High School and New Trier East High School.
 His parents divorced when he was very young.
+He moved to Chicago to study at the American Academy of Art College, but instead chose to pursue acting as a profession, taking classes at the Ted Liss Studio and the Second City Training Center.